GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 {% include alert-info.html content="If you are unsure whether your applications will be affected, email us at: fpki@gsa.gov." %}

-This change will also impact partner users that rely on COMMON (for example, a Department of Defense employee sending a digitally signed email to a business partner).
+This change will also impact partner users that rely on COMMON.
+For example, a Department of Defense employee sending a digitally signed email to a business partner.

 You can mitigate the risk to government missions, intranets, applications, and government-furnished equipment.